How To Grow Your Website Traffic with SEO

 Also, with each and every year, the ranking factors have always changed according to the changes in Google’s algorithms, so it’s very important to keep ourselves up-to-date with the most recent ranking factors.

-With that being said, here are some of the essential SEO ranking factors in 2020:
+With that being said, here are some of the essential Google SEO ranking factors in 2021:

 - Quantity of direct links: the total number of domains and pages that link to your site (link quantity).
 However, getting too many links at any given time can be considered fraudulent link-building activity, and can get your site penalized by Google.